gxlgit/D3_experiment/readme.md

 ## How To Use D3
 * To use D3 you can either include this script tag <script src="https://d3js.org/d3.v4.min.js"></script>
   or you can locally install it on your computer and import it into you .js
+* For some examples that import data from a local .csv file you will either need to use Mozilla or run a python server locally $ python -m SimpleHTTPServer

 ## Terms to Know
 * [Scalable Vector Graphics](https://www.w3.org/Graphics/SVG/)